bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Request

-The client makes a POST request to the tag service with the `station` identifier (using the broadcast parameter string used in constructing a RadioDNS FQDN), and a `time`.
+The client makes a POST request to the tag service with the `bearer` identifier, and a `time`.
 Unix Time is used for the `time` parameter.

 As this client has no Auth Token, the `Authorization` header is blank.